hashicorp/terraform-provider-aws/website/docs/r/ec2_client_vpn_endpoint.html.markdown

 * `enabled` - (Required) Indicates whether connection logging is enabled.
 * `cloudwatch_log_group` - (Optional) The name of the CloudWatch Logs log group.
 * `cloudwatch_log_stream` - (Optional) The name of the CloudWatch Logs log stream to which the connection data is published.

-### `network_association` Argument Reference

-One of the following arguments must be supplied:

-* `subnet_id` - (Required) The ID of the subnet to associate with the Client VPN endpoint.
-* `security_groups` - (Optional) The IDs of the security groups to apply to the associated target network.
-Up to 5 security groups can be applied to an associated target network.

 ### `authorization_rule` Argument Reference